thouters/resourcepool/README.md

 ## 3. Test parameterisation based on resource leased

 **As a** devops engineer \
-**I am able to** add metadata to the respo registry, which can be retrieved by clients to eg. be able to retrieve the hostname of the testbench equipment.
+**I am able to** add metadata to the respo inventory, which can be retrieved by clients to eg. be able to retrieve the hostname of the testbench equipment.

 **As a** devops engineer \
-**I am able to** validate the respo registry by running the tool with --validate-schema
+**I am able to** validate the respo inventory by running the tool with --validate-schema

 **As a** devops engineer \
-**I am able to** mutate the respo registry by sending a HTTP POST with yaml data.
+**I am able to** mutate the respo inventory by sending a HTTP POST with yaml data.

 **As a** client
 **I can** request a resoruce using a query composed of location and/or property sets.

 example query: ``location=office1&attributes=[a]&entity_properties=[[c],[e]]``

-example registry:
+example inventory:
 ```
 pool:
   name: "software update testbenches"